1000 to 1: The Cory Weissman Story

-1000 to 1: The Cory Weissman Story is a 2014 American biographical sports drama film directed by Mike Levine and starring David Henrie, Beau Bridges, Cassi Thomson, Hannah Marks, Jean Louisa Kelly, and Luke Kleintank.
+1000 to 1: The Cory Weissman Story is a 2014 American biographical sports drama film directed by Mike Levine, written by Bob Burris, and starring David Henrie, Beau Bridges, Cassi Thomson, Hannah Marks, Jean Louisa Kelly, and Luke Kleintank.

 Plot

 Cory Weissman was a student-athlete, a basketball player, who had a stroke while attending Gettysburg College.
 He scored 1000 points in high school and looked forward to success as a starting point guard.
 Basketball is his life's primary focus, but as a freshman, he has an AVM stroke which paralyzes his left side.
 Cory has to cope with his disability and answer the question "why me?"
 Does everything happen for a reason or just fate?